 - Use wall-washing recessed lighting fixtures around the perimeter of a small room to help "push" the walls out and make the space feel larger, or aim them at a collection of artwork or photographs to call attention to the display.

-- Install recessed lighting fixtures in the bottom of your kitchen cabinets.
-The light will wash your countertop with focused light.
+- Install a combination of recessed lighting (in the ceilings) and under-cabinet lighting (in the cabinet bottoms).
+The light will wash your countertop with focused light while illuminating your kitchen properly.

 Sizing Recessed Light Fixtures